emacsattic/company-tern/README.rst

     (add-to-list 'company-backends 'company-tern)

-If you don't like circles after object's own properties consider less annoying marker for that purpose.
+If you don't like circles after an object's own properties, consider a less annoying marker for that purpose or disable it entirely.

 .. code:: lisp

+    (setq company-tern-property-marker " <p>")
-    (setq company-tern-property-marker "")
+    (setq company-tern-property-marker nil)

 You can trim too long function signatures to the frame width.